AKG451/pwn.college.aryan/README.md

 M1 is Hello Hackers similarly M2 is Pondering paths, etc.

-E refers to exercise inside that module
+E refers to exercise inside that module.
-So M1E1 refers to module 1 and exercise 1 that is Hello hackers: Introduction to commands
+So M1E1 refers to module 1 and exercise 1 that is Hello hackers: Introduction to commands.
 # Thank You